eclipse-sprotty/sprotty-theia/README.md

 ## See also

 - [sprotty](https://github.com/eclipse/sprotty) &ndash; the client part of the Sprotty framework.
+- [sprotty-vscode](https://github.com/eclipse/sprotty-vscode) &ndash; glue code for embedding Sprotty diagrams in VS Code
 - [sprotty-server](https://github.com/eclipse/sprotty-server) &ndash; libraries to implement Sprotty diagram servers in Java.
 Also covers add-in Sprotty diagram support to Xtext-based language servers.
 - [sprotty-layout](https://github.com/eclipse/sprotty-layout) &ndash; client-side diagram layout based on the Eclipse Layout Kernel.

 ## References

 - [DSL in the Cloud example](http://github.com/TypeFox/theia-xtext-sprotty-example) an example using Xtext, Theia and Sprotty to create a DSL workbench in the cloud.
-- [yangster](http://github.com/theia-ide/yangster) a Theia extension for the YANG language.